neelr/goJSON/README.md

 }
 ```

+**IMPORTANT UPDATE**
-Take note that this method only updates, and does not delete any keys in the database when writing.
+Take note that **PUT** method only updates, and does not delete any keys in the database when writing, while **POST** overwrites any existing keys in the same directory.
+For the example above both work, but instead, if there were other values at /hello/hi **POST** would overwite all of them with `go:true`

 ### View Data